 Bannatyne said having someone with the experience of Gould, a former Scottish international in his playing days, would be a great asset to the goalkeeping community in Oceania.

 “He’s committed to New Zealand and committed to the development of goalkeepers in our country.”

 New Zealand has a strong crop of goalkeepers at international level led by the likes of Wellington Phoenix gloveman Stefan Marinovic and Michael Woud who is playing in the Dutch second division with Almere City.

-There’s also Nik Tzanev who is on the books of League One club AFC Wimbledon in England and Max Crocombe who plays for Brisbane Roar in the A-League.
+There’s also Nik Tzanev who is on the books of League One club AFC Wimbledon in England and Max Crocombe who plays in the A-League.

 In the women’s game, the Football Ferns boast Erin Nayler, Victoria Esson and youngster Anna Leat.

 “There’s plenty of depth in the goalkeeping stocks across the international spectrum for New Zealand’s national sides, which bodes well for the future,” Bannatyne said.

 “If OFC and New Zealand Football continue to work together to provide more goalkeeper coach development opportunities, we will be able to produce more great goalkeepers in the future.”